Researchers

 • Extraction of functional substances from residues in food processing

-• Optimization and validation of processes
+• Optimisation and validation of processes

-Prof. Dr. Georg Wittich
+Prof. Dr Georg Wittich

 CocoaProtect